Alejogb1/job-board/blog-data/how-can-rspec-verify-activerecord-methods-are-called-through-class-methods.md

 id: "how-can-rspec-verify-activerecord-methods-are-called-through-class-methods"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 Verifying ActiveRecord method calls, especially when they're invoked indirectly through class methods, is something I've dealt with extensively.
 It's a critical aspect of testing business logic and ensuring that interactions with the database are happening as expected.
-It's not just about whether *a* database interaction occurred, but *which* interaction and with *what* parameters.
+It's not just about whether _a_ database interaction occurred, but _which_ interaction and with _what_ parameters.
 I remember debugging a particularly thorny issue involving a cascading update several years ago, which would have been infinitely easier had we employed this level of detailed mocking and verification from the start.

 The core challenge lies in mocking.
 We need to intercept those calls to ActiveRecord methods, like `create`, `find`, `update`, and the like, within our class methods.
-The goal here isn't to test ActiveRecord itself – that's its responsibility – but rather to confirm that our code is *instructing* ActiveRecord correctly.
-And doing this properly means going beyond simply asserting the *result* of a method call; we need to dive into the method *interactions*.
+The goal here isn't to test ActiveRecord itself – that's its responsibility – but rather to confirm that our code is _instructing_ ActiveRecord correctly.
+And doing this properly means going beyond simply asserting the _result_ of a method call; we need to dive into the method _interactions_.

 RSpec’s mocking capabilities, particularly with `receive` and `expect`, are perfect for this.
 Here’s how it usually breaks down.